JessicaOPRD/docs/README.md

 A rapid deep-dive on the favicon, a feature I am always surprised to hear so much about from super users.

+### [Standardized Icons]

+History and round-up of well-known wayfinding symbols used in the United States, including rest rooms, international symbol of accessibility, recreation, and transportation.

 ### Helpful links

 🔗 [MDN Accessibility Guide](https://developer.mozilla.org/en-US/docs/Learn/Accessibility)